Fancy Gap is a small town just off the Blue Ridge Parkway in Virginia. The name stayed in my head until I conjured up this short story

 I want Leonia to stop jerking me around, but do not tell Lorie, and order the Blue Ridge Everything Omelet.

-Thinking about Leonia, I flip open my smart phone, and access her email account to send Hector an email, subject: Miss you/Meet in Fancy Gap.
-I write a seductive message about missing him, sign it Love u, and press send, unbeknown to Leonia.
+Thinking about Leonia, I flip open my smart phone, and access her email account.
+I send Hector an email.
+Subject: Miss you/Meet in Fancy Gap.
+Then write a seductive message about missing him.
+I sign it Love u, and press send.
+All unbeknown to Leonia.

 It is a short drive from Floyd to Fancy Gap, MP 189 on Blue Ridge Parkway.
 The 2010 census counted two hundred and thirty-seven citizens in Fancy Gap.
 Doe Run Cabins are on Keno Road.
 Familiar with the area, I arrive around 2pm, and see Leonia’s car parked outside our cabin.
 Leonia greets me with a big hug and smile.
 When I tense, she says, “We’re not at Lion Technology, relax.”